-As for the commentaries themselves, all the new stock the publishers had were destroyed.
-It is likely that over time, the publishers will partner with other authors to replace these volumes.
+As for the commentaries themselves, all the new stock the publishers possessed were destroyed.
+New volumes (i.e. “old new stock”) can still be found on the secondary market.
 Used volumes can still be found on the secondary market as well, yet prices are likely to remain high due—even into the hundreds of dollars as of this writing—due to limited supply.

-I have wrestled with this question since I first learned of the situation.
-I will not attempt to answer it for all people.
-Admittedly, I have a commentary of Dr. O’Brien’s on my shelf, and as of this writing, I do not intend on getting rid of it.
+I have wrestled with that question since I first learned of the accusations.
+Admittedly, I have a commentary of O’Brien’s on my shelf, and as of this writing, I do not intend on getting rid of it.
 Yet I am unsure if, or when, I will ever again use it.
-At the moment, I am content to just let it unceremoniously sit and collect dust as I stew over this story.
+At the moment, I am content to just let it sit and collect dust as I stew over this story.

-I understand the decisions of the Christian publishers and the standards they must maintain.
-Simultaneously, I choose to believe Dr. O’Brien, and multiple publishers, when they say that the mistakes were not intentional.
-Still, there is great danger in crediting Dr. O’Brien in a presentation, like a sermon or lecture, or in a paper, for material found in commentaries that bear his name that is not his own original research, but is another author’s.
+In my view, the Christian publishers made the right decision.
+They must protect the integrity of their products.
+Simultaneously, I believe O’Brien, his publishers, and his colleague (Bray), when they state that the mistakes were not intentional.
+Still, there is great danger if the commentary user credits O’Brien in a sermon, lecture, paper, or book, for material found in a publication that bears his name, that is not his own original research, but another’s.

-In the end, it is a challenging matter for all involved: Dr. O’Brien, the authors whose work he should have cited, the publishers, and the readers who will miss out on O’Brien’s original research.
+In the end, it is a challenging matter for all involved: O’Brien, the authors whose work he should have more precisely cited, the publishers, and the readers who will miss out on O’Brien’s original research.